Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 16 games last year, Denver had nine with over 41.5 points scored, its current matchup's total.
+- Denver games went over 42 points scored, its current matchup's over/under, nine times (out of 16) last year.

-- New York played 11 games last year (68.8% of opportunities) in which the teams combined to score more than 41.5 points.
+- New York's games went over 42 total points scored in 11 of 16 matchups last year.

-- These two teams averaged a combined 35.4 points per game a season ago, 6.1 fewer points than the total of 41.5 set for this game.
+- These two teams averaged a combined 35.4 points per game a season ago, 6.6 less points than the total of 42 set for this matchup.

-- Opponents of these teams averaged a combined 56.5 points per game last season, 15.0 more than the point total in this game.
+- Opponents of these two teams averaged a combined 56.5 points per game last season, 14.5 more than the point total for this matchup.

-- The average total the Broncos had set in matchups last year was 4.0 more points than this outing's point total.
+- The average total the Broncos had set in games last year was 3.5 more points than this outing's point total.

 Broncos stats and trends